MUSE FAQ

 - select USD prims in the viewport

-- add references to other USD files
+- add references to other USD files on new primitives

 - write USD overrides